What Is The Terracotta Army And Why Was It Built?

 What year were the Chinese terracotta warriors made?

-The history of the Chinese Terracotta warriors’ dates to approximately 2,200 years back of Qin Dynasty .
+The history of the Chinese Terracotta warriors’ dates to approximately 2,200 years back to the Qin Dynasty .
 Most historical documents identify that its construction kick-started in 246 BC.
 During this time, over 700,000 skilled craftsmen worked for an estimated 40 years to complete the workload.

 Why were the Chinese Terracotta warriors made?